 Shake Shack returning $10 million virus-linked small business loan

-But the company said it was able to get extra funding late last week through an "equity transaction" and decided to "immediately return" the $10 million paycheck protection loan it obtained through the CARES Act.
+But the publicly traded company, whose stock price is down 60% from a 52-week high of more than $102 a share last September, said it was able to get extra funding late last week through an "equity transaction" and decided to "immediately return" the $10 million Paycheck Protection Program loan it obtained through the CARES Act.

+- This small business owner applied four times for PPP and didn't get a loan

+- Many small business owners say Paycheck Protection Program is deeply flawed

 It said, "We're fortunate to now have access to capital that others do not.
 Until every restaurant that needs it has had the same opportunity to receive assistance, we're returning ours."